sol239/uptime-monitor/README.md

 In `.env` file you need to set DB_HOST to `localhost` which is the name of the DB service in compose file.

+In `.env` file you need to set DB_HOST to `localhost` which is the name of the DB service in compose file.

 ```shell
 git clone https://github.com/sol239/uptime-monitor
 cd uptime-monitor